Broadview Heights, Ohio: Healthcare

-University Hospitals opened a new outpatient health center and freestanding emergency department in Broadview Heights in 2016, accessible from Ohio 82 and the Interstate 77 interchange.
-Construction on the $28 million, 52,000-square-foot project began in 2014; the structures sits on more than six acres, one block east of the interchange.
+In 2016, University Hospitals opened a 52,000 new outpatient health center and freestanding emergency department in Broadview Heights accessible from Ohio 82 and the Interstate 77 interchange.

-Another healthcare facility, the MetroHealth Brecksville Health Center, opened on the west side of the same interchange in 2016.
+MetroHealth Brecksville Health Center, opened on the west side of the same interchange in 2016.
 Situated on land within both Broadview Heights and neighboring Brecksville, a joint tax sharing agreement was made between the two cities.

-Churches

-Broadview Heights is home to a number of churches, including Assumption, St. Sava Serbian Orthodox Church, and Cuyahoga Valley Church.